Whassup?: Cultural influence

 The campaign was notably parodied in the 2000 comedy horror film Scary Movie.

 WWE tag team The Dudley Boyz would notably use the “Whassup” joke during their “Diving Headbutt” signature move going as far back as 2000.

 The campaign phrase “Whassup” is featured prominently as a sample and used in the song "그녀를 일으켜라 Get Her Up" by Yoo Young-jin from his 2001 album Agape.

-The first episode uploaded to the Annoying Orange YouTube channel directly parodies the original commercial.
+One of the episodes uploaded to the Annoying Orange YouTube channel directly parodies the original commercial.